Wilbur L. Adams

 Wilbur Louis Adams (October 23, 1884 – December 4, 1937) was an American lawyer and politician from Wilmington, in New Castle County, Delaware.
-He was a member of the Democratic Party, who served as U.S. Representative from Delaware.
+He was a member of the Democratic Party, who served one term as U.S. Representative from Delaware from 1933 to 1935.

 Early life

 Adams was born in Georgetown, Delaware, son of William Dunning Adams and Sarah Lavinia (Thompson) Adams.

+Education

 He had attended Delaware College in Newark and Dickinson College in Carlisle, Pennsylvania.
 In 1907 he graduated from the University of Pennsylvania School of Law at Philadelphia, was admitted to the Delaware Bar, and began the practice of law in Wilmington.

 Political career

 Adams was an unsuccessful candidate for election as state Attorney General in 1924.

+Congress

 In 1932, the incumbent Republican U.S. Representative, Robert G. Houston, was involved in an intra-party dispute over prohibition and failed to win the Republican nomination.
 As a result, Adams was able to win a narrow victory, and was elected to the U.S. House of Representatives in 1932, defeating Republican Reuben Satterthwaite Jr. Adams served with the Democratic majority in the 73rd Congress.
 In the U.S. House, Adams voted with the straight New Deal program.
-He served from March 4, 1933 until January 3, 1935, during the administration of U.S. President Franklin D. Roosevelt.
+He served from March 4, 1933, until January 3, 1935, during the administration of U.S. President Franklin D. Roosevelt.